neuropoly/data-management/internal-server.md

         * jcohen@polymtl.ca
         * alexandru.foias@polymtl.ca
         * nick.guenther@polymtl.ca
+	* These people have their personal ssh keys in `~root/.ssh/authorized_keys` (i.e. they can `ssh root@data.neuro.polymtl.ca`); they also have the _shared_ root password in their password managers, which should never be needed but for low-level rescue maintenance on the system.
 1. *If connecting from off-campus*, connect to [polyvpn](http://www.polymtl.ca/si/reseaux/acces-securise-rvp-ou-vpn).
     * Verify connectivity by `ping data.neuro.polymtl.ca`.
 If **you cannot** then you need to double-check your VPN connection; make sure it is connected, and *ask the Poly network admins* if you are firewalled from this server.
 3. Verify you have access to the server by `ssh git@data.neuro.polymtl.ca help`.
 If it hangs, triple-check your VPN.
 If it rejects you, ask if others are having the same problem.
 A successful connection looks like: